 The facts are, each of us possesses something unique from birth — a whole package wrapped around our core or soul for lack of a better word.
 A feeling and drive of who we believe we are, who we want to become.
 But whether or not we find the secret to success with effort, or fall into it by chance, there is nothing that proves where it comes from outside of hard fucking work.

 If you want the universe to send down success, you must work your ass off to get it!
-That’s not the universe that’s you and your inherent abilities.
+And in truth, that’s not the universe, that’s you and your inherent abilities.

 I’m not claiming the universe is void of some great power – on the contrary, I’m really not sure what’s out there.
 What I’m saying is, if this “thing” exists, it’s probably laughing its ass off wondering why humans are always asking it for shit when it’s the humans that have the power.
 Nature gives way for the most aggressive to survive, and intangible things have little to do with nature.
 If you’re a human at the bottom of the food chain, is that the universe?
 Or did you forget to ask to move to a higher status?